-If the deceased has pensions and death-in-service benefits worth more than the lifetime allowance (£1m in 2017/18 rising to £1.03m in 2018/19) then there may be some tax to pay on this.
+If the deceased has pensions and death-in-service benefits worth more than the lifetime allowance (£1.055m in 2019/20) then there may be some tax to pay on this.
 It is well worth your heirs taking professional financial advice in such a situation.
 You should also check with your pension scheme whether you would be affected in this way.

 Different types of recipient

 What happens on death depends on what type of scheme you are part of and the scheme rules.
 In the past, pension benefits generally had to be paid to dependants, but there is now more flexibility over who can inherit a pot of money that has had some money withdrawn from it but still has a balance remaining.
 The different categories are: